mariofdezzz/toruk-docs/src/guide/essentials/middlewares.md

 # Middlewares

 Middlewares are functions that can be used to modify requests and responses.
-By default, [Toruk provides multiple middlewares](/guide/built-in-middlewares) to help you handle common tasks.
+By default, [Toruk provides multiple middlewares](/guide/built-in-middlewares/index) to help you handle common tasks.

-Middlewares can be registered at the **app level** or at the **route level**, by using `use` keyword .
+Middlewares can be registered at the **app level** or at the **route level**, by using `use` keyword.

 ```ts
 import { App } from 'https://deno.land/x/toruk/mod.ts'